 Particularly important in this Section is the notion of symbolic violence, which, as we have argued before, generates tensions for democracy as whole.
 But violence in its many different forms, and in particular symbolic violence, can also threaten the media's democratic role.
 Material violence within, or against media organizations and/or their journalists, in the context of Europe, is relatively rare, but it does occur.
 Several types of contexts can be distinguished, including terrorist violence against media, with the attack on the French satirical weekly newspaper, Charlie Hebdo, on 7 January 2015, as iconic example.
 More recently, Reporters Without Borders (RSF, 2023) expressed concern about the safety of Russian journalists who have fled to Europe after the reported poisoning attempt of Elena Kostyuchenko, who had covered the Russian aggression against Ukraine for the investigative newspaper Novaya Gazeta.
-The coverage of the war in Ukraine has also proven lethal for journalists, with two out of three media staff reported killed in 2023, mentioned on the Safety of Journalists Platform-namely the AFP Journalist Arman Soldin and the Ukrainian journalist, Bohdan Bitik, who was working as a fixer-having been killed in Ukraine.
+The coverage of the war in Ukraine has also proven lethal for journalists, with two out of three media staff reported killed in 2023, mentioned on the Safety of Journalists Platform22-namely the AFP Journalist Arman Soldin and the Ukrainian journalist, Bohdan Bitik, who was working as a fixer-having been killed in Ukraine.
 The third media staff member killed in 2023-at the time of writing this book-was Pal Kola, a security guard who was shot dead in a firearm attack on the Albanian TV Top Channel.
 Journalists are also targeted by other actors outside warzones, as the assassinations of the Slovak journalist Ján Kuciak and the Maltese journalist Daphne Caruana Galizia illustrate.
 Both were investigating "ties between government officials and criminal groups" (Hajdari, 2023).
-Less lethal forms of violence are also used, with, for instance, the use of short-term (see RSF, 2022 for a Swedish example) detentions and, more rarely, long-term detentions, as is illustrated by the Spanish freelance reporter Pablo González, who, after being accused of spying for Russia, has been in pre-trial detention in Poland for more than a year (European Federation of Journalists, 2023).
+Less lethal forms of violence are also used, with, for instance, the use of short-term (see RSF, 2022 for a Swedish example) detentions.